microsoft/Trieste/samples/infix/beyond-infix.md

 - `Int` or `Float`
 - `Tuple` where all the elements are `Literal`

-Because we use the `Literal` marker to identify subtrees that satisfy conditions, we can write a well-formedness specification that matches the rules above exactly (simplified from a larger modification to out main Infix `wf`):
+Because we use the `Literal` marker to identify subtrees that satisfy conditions, we can write a well-formedness specification that matches the rules above exactly (simplified from a larger modification to our main Infix `wf`):
 ```cpp
 | (Literal <<= Int | Float | Tuple)
 | (Tuple <<= Literal++)